Mother Armenia: Mother Armenia statue in Yerevan

 In spring 1962, the statue of Stalin was removed, with one soldier being killed and many injured during the process, and in 1967, the statue of Mother Armenia, designed by Ara Harutyunyan, was installed in its place.

 The prototype of "Mother Armenia" was a 17-year-old girl Genya Muradian.
-Ara Harutyunyan met her at the store and persuaded her to pose for the sculpture.
+Ara Harutyunyan met her at a store and persuaded her to pose for the sculpture.

 "Mother Armenia" has a height of 22 m, thus making the overall height of the monument 51 m, including the pedestal.
 The statue is built of hammered copper while the pedestal-museum is of basalt.

 Symbolism

 The Mother Armenia statue symbolises peace through strength.
 It can remind viewers of some of the prominent female figures in Armenian history, such as Sose Mayrig and others, who took up arms to help their husbands in their clashes with Turkish troops and Kurdish irregulars.
 It also recalls the important status and value attributed to the older female members of an Armenian family.

 Its location on a hill overlooking Yerevan makes it look like a guardian of the Armenian capital.
 Every year on 9 May, thousands of Armenians visit the statue of Mother Armenia and lay flowers to commemorate the Armenian martyrs of the Second World War.
 The pedestal hosts the Mother Armenia Military Museum of the Ministry of Defense.
 When first built it housed a military museum dedicated to World War II.
 Today, a large proportion of the exhibition space is devoted to the Nagorno-Karabakh War of 1988–1994.
 On display are the personal belongings, weapons, and documents of participants, and the walls are decorated with their portraits.
-Among other historical artifacts, there is a map on which Armenian forces worked out their campaign for the capture of Shusha.
+Among other historical artifacts, there is a map on which Armenian forces worked out their campaign for the Battle of Shushi.